FREQUENTLY ASKED QUESTIONS

 11. Camping on St Kilda

 There is a camp site on St Kilda run by the National Trust for Scotland.
 You will have to get permission from them first before booking your transport.
 You can contact NTS here.
 Kilda Cruises can take you to St Kilda on one day, drop you off and take you back another day.
-However, the price will nearly double as we have to leave a seat for your return trip but we discount this down to £425 for campers.
+The price will be £570 as we have to leave a seat for your return trip to Leverburgh.

 12. Do you do trips to other islands?

 During the summer, all of our scheduled trips are to St Kilda.
-We do however take private charters who want to see some of the other islands such as the Shiant Isles, Flannan Isles, Rona, Monach Isles.
+We do however take private charters who want to see some of the other islands such as the Shiant Isles.
 People have also chartered the boat for fishing trips in the past and during the Autumn we run Deep Sea Fishing trips.

 13. Are pets allowed on St Kilda?